 Moore, et al. cite the thesis by Kaczorowski as being seminal work demonstrating that Carolina bays evolve through the interactions of strong, late Pleistocene directional winds on shallow, ponded water, producing oriented lakes.
 The authors affirm that through the use of wind table modeling, Kaczorowski demonstrated that strong prevailing winds (from the southwest in the Carolinas) were responsible for creating circulation cells that shaped natural depressions into ellipses and oriented bays perpendicular to prevailing wind.
 The image below demonstrates the results of Kaczorowski's experiments.

 Kaczorowski is to be lauded for trying to verify his eolian and lacustrine hypothesis by experiment, which is an essential step of the Scientific Method.
 Kaczorowski’s work preceded the paper by Zanner and Kuzila (2001) that reported the great similarity of the Nebraska Rainwater Basins to the Carolina Bays.
 Also, Kaczorowski’s work was done before the wide availability of LiDAR data revealed the pervasive elliptical geometry of the Carolina Bays with a narrow range of width-to-length ratios.
 The lack of these resources limited Kaczorowski to work with the information that he had at the time.
-Unfortunately, Kaczorowski’s wind and water experiment failed to produce the elliptical shapes typical of the Carolina Bays, but Kaczorowski claimed otherwise in his description of the figure, as quoted here:
+Unfortunately, Kaczorowski’s wind and water experiment failed to produce the elliptical shape typical of the Carolina Bays, but Kaczorowski claimed otherwise in his description of the figure, as quoted here:

 Kaczorowski's experiment produced a structure pointy at both ends which does not have the geometrical characteristics of any Carolina Bay in existence.
 The following image shows an ellipse with the same width-to-length ratio as Herndon Bay superimposed on Kaczorowski's image.
 It is evident that the resulting structure is not a good fit.